hyperhq/blog.hyper.sh/blog/source/hyper_vs_digitalocean_round_2_vpn_server.md

 64 bytes from 162.221.195.64: icmp_seq=1 ttl=50 time=282 ms
 ```

 Great!
-For now, our VPN server has been running on the Hyper_ cloud, and the secure tunnel is ready to be established to `vpn213493288.v4.softether.net`.
+For now, our VPN server has been running on the Hyper.sh cloud, and the secure tunnel is ready to be established to `vpn213493288.v4.softether.net`.

-### Step 3: Configure a client to connect your VPN server on Hyper_ cloud.
+### Step 3: Configure a client to connect your VPN server on Hyper.sh cloud.

 This time, we will use a VPN client installed on my Windows computer in China as example.